webix-hub/docs/data/spreadsheet/conditional_formatting.md

 ];
 ~~~

-Use the *conditions* collection to manage cells formatting:
+The *conditions* collection also allows you to manage cells formatting:

+- add formatting to

 ###Add formatting to a cell

-You can add formatting to cell by using the conditions.add() method.
+You can add formatting to cell by using the **conditions.add()** method.
 The method takes five parameters:

 - rowId - (number) the row id
 - columnId - (number) the column id